fallingsheep/MPMissions/readme.md

 ////////////////////////////////////////////////////////////////
-//				INSTALL GUIDE - 0.10 - Organised
+//				INSTALL GUIDE - 0.11 - Collabartion
 ////////////////////////////////////////////////////////////////
+Massive thanks to Kaysio (aka J0k3r) for his awesome contribution to the repack

 YOU MUST HAVE A EXISTING EPOCH 1.0.4.2 SERVER WORKING BEFORE USING THIS!!

 !!!!IMPORTANT!!!!